AHannelais/Airweb-technical-test/README.md

 - Download or Clone the repository
 - Extract to your desired location and open your text editor in the right folder

+### Ready-Made Version :

+- run `docker compose up --build -d` to launch the application
+- Go to adress : [localhost](http://localhost) on your browser to start using the app

 ### Development Version :

 - Install Node.js in your desktop : [Node.js](https://nodejs.org/en/)